Q:What to do if Outlook is not opening?

 ii.
 Select options and then click the Trust Center option.

 iv.
 Finally, click on, Don't download pictures or other content automatically in the HTML e-mail option.

 Your Outlook mailbox can get considerably large if you send and receive a lot of emails.
 This becomes a problem as the larger the mailbox becomes, the longer it takes for Outlook to process it which invariably increases the possibility of errors.
 To reduce the size of your mailbox, run the Mailbox Cleanup tool:

 i.
 Click the file tab.

 iii.
 Select the following folders: View Mailbox Size, Find items older than, View deleted items size and Empty deleted items

 iv.
 Select Empty conflicts to perform the cleanup task.

-Outlook has numerous app data to perform different types of operations and if it happens that your network connections are sluggish, Outlook has to wait for read and write operations to the AppData directory to finish.
+Outlook has numerous app data to perform different types of operations and if your network connections are sluggish, Outlook has to wait for reading and write operations to the AppData directory to finish.
 To stop this from happening you should disable the redirection of the App Data directory.

 i.
 Click the file tab to start Outlook.